 An umbilical hernia is the most common type of hernia found in the Shih Tzu Breed.
-An umbilical hernia is a condition where there is a small opening in the abdomen wall area of the umbilicus allowing the possibility of contents from the abdomen to protrude.
+This condition occurs when there is a small opening in the abdominal wall allowing the possibility of contents from the abdomen to protrude.
 This area can be found on the dog’s stomach at the location where the umbilical cord was attached.
 It appears as a little soft lump or swelling.

 There is some debate as to the exact cause of umbilical hernias, but it is thought that most are likely inherited; at least it is thought that 90% of umbilical hernias are genetic in origin.

 This type of hernia is more common in certain breeds including Shih Tzu, Airedales, Pekingese, and Basenji although they can occur in any breed.
 Another possible explanation as to the cause is trauma that occurs at birth, either the mother dog tugs too hard on the umbilicus or the breeder is rough with tying off the placenta.
-Many experts argue that dogs with hernias should not be bred, however there are many litters born to hernia free parents that will contain a puppy that has a hernia.
+Many experts argue that dogs with hernias should not be bred.
+There are some puppies with hernias born to hernia free.
+Some mother dogs with hernias produce puppies with no hernias.

 Umbilical hernias are visible bulges or lumps on the puppy’s abdomen.
 The veterinarian will try to push the contents from the hernia back into the stomach area and this allows them to determine the size of the opening.